PatristicTextArchive/pta_ceteicean_preview/README.md

 - `app[type="witnesses"]`
 - `app[type="variants"]`:
     - colored background (also for nested apps)
+    - marked with ⸢ ⸣, ⸢⸢ ⸣⸣, ⸢⸢⸢ ⸣⸣⸣ according to nested level
     - `lem` is underlined
     - `rdg` is overlined and grey
+    - `rdgGrp` is marked with { }
 - `persName`, `placeName`, `orgName` are linked with PTA Indices
 - references to biblical quotes are linked with PTA Index